Halfway through the year and, as I've already flagged, I'm gunning for a submission a day. So, how am I doing?

 I also invited my children to compose and submit, but their phones turned out to be more inviting.

-The sixth acceptance is hot off the press: my flash about technology and ageing, Charles Edward Tuckett's Yuletide Message, has been taken by NewMyths for their Passages anthology.
+The sixth acceptance is hot off the press: my flash about technology and ageing, Charles Edward Tuckett's Yuletide Message, has been taken by NewMyths.com.
 Another interesting gestation, in that the story was originally rejected, albeit as a near miss with some very heartfelt feedback from editor Susan Shell Winston, last September.
-When Passages, an anthology of stories about coming-of-age at all ages, was announced I pointed out that it would be an excellent fit and its resubmission was very generously accepted.
+When Passages, an anthology of stories about coming-of-age at all ages, was announced I pointed out that it would be an excellent fit, and its resubmission was very generously accepted.
 But not to the anthology, just the ezine for which it was originally a near miss, curiously.
 Hence I've rather screwed up NewMyth's response turnaround chart on The Grinder with a 393 day acceptance, but it's another sale either way.

 This contrasts with my somewhat bitter experience of Parsec's short story contest, for which I sent in two stories, one of which seemed to fit their theme perfectly.
 My hopes were raised when the deadline for notification of results passed with only a rejection of the weaker tale.
 I chased, a couple of times - perhaps they were trying to boil four down for the three winning slots, or debating gold, silver and bronze.
 No, turns out that they'd simply forgotten to send me both rejections.
 Ho hum.